shashwatidc/co2r-tea-jupyter/README.md

 This tool generates the capital and operating cost for a CO₂ reduction process converting captured CO₂ into either CO or ethylene.
 It generates all figures in our [2024 paper](https://pubs.acs.org/doi/10.1021/acsenergylett.4c02647).

 For a more interactive version of this backend, check out the [CO<sub>2</sub>R Costing Dashboard web app](https://co2r-dashboard.streamlit.app/).You only need this repository if you want to see and run the raw model.
-Fork or download/clone the entire repository - none of these notebooks run independendtly.
+Fork or download/clone the entire repository - none of these notebooks run independently.
 Get started by running all of `<version>_4_TEA_Integrated.ipynb` - it will prompt you to interact and set up the figures you want.

 **Figure generation and analysis**